Lucie Brolon, Ivan Hasenohr, Clémence Fournié

-Modeling T-cell and dendritic cell communication & Computer-assisted proofs of non-reachability for the heat equation control system
+Modeling T-cell and dendritic cell communication & Computer-assisted proofs of non-reachability for the heat equation control system & Inference of cell differentiation trajectories using a modified optimal transport method based on a probabilistic model of gene dynamics

 Quand